QUOTES-Russia invades Ukraine: Political, military leaders' reactions | Law-Order

 CHINESE FOREIGN MINISTRY SPOKESPERSON HUA CHUNYING "You are using a typical Western media question method of using the word invasion.

 "China is closely monitoring the latest situation.
 We call on all sides to exercise restraint to prevent the situation from getting out of control."
+DRAFT ASSOCIATION OF SOUTHEAST ASIAN NATIONS STATEMENT SEEN BY REUTERS

+"We call on all parties concerned to exercise maximum restraint, to pursue dialogue through all channels... to prevent ..further escalation and to see peaceful resolution in accordance with international law and the United Nations Charter."
+GERMAN ARMY CHIEF LIEUTENANT GENERAL ALFONS MAIS

+"We have all seen it coming but were not able to get through with our arguments to draw the consequences after (Russia's) annexation of Crimea.
+This does not feel good.
+I am fed up with it."
 TURKISH FOREIGN MINISTRY

 "This attack is a grave violation of international law and poses a serious threat to the security of our region and the world.
 "We call on the Russian Federation to immediately end this unjust and unlawful act."